NEXTDC brings new data centre to Western Australia's Perth

 AXON is a high-speed connectivity platform that supports the integration and deployment of cloud and connectivity services that enable organisations to build scalable environments.

-P2 is directly connected to NEXTDC’s P1 Perth data centre in Malaga via NEXTDC’s Data Centre Interconnect (DCI) services.
-This includes integration of ICT services and platforms across NEXTDC’s Perth data centre footprint.
+P2 is directly connected to NEXTDC’s P1 Perth data center in Malaga via NEXTDC’s Data Center Interconnect (DCI) services.
+This includes integration of ICT services and platforms across NEXTDC’s Perth data center footprint.